skrtis/RP2/README.md

-Programming File for Research Project 2: Modeling Pharmacokinetics of Different Routes of Administration for Cocaine
+Modeling Pharmacokinetics of Different Routes of Administration for Cocaine